gentle joy, playful nourishment

 Milk Bird Health offers...

-Pediatric feeding therapy and lactation support guides families towards a vibrant relationship with nourishment, however that looks for your child and your family.
+Pediatric feeding therapy guides families towards a vibrant relationship with nourishment, however that looks for your child and your family.

 Whether your little one is learning to latch for the first time, weaning from a feeding tube, exploring solids, or elsewhere on their feeding journey, I can help.
 Feeding therapy blends medically-accurate information with compassionate guidance that centers your family's priorities.